Football boots: studs vs. blades [what they are & where to buy]

 Without the soleplate, a football boot would be useless.
 We’d have no grip on the surface we were playing on, so we wouldn’t be able to change direction without slipping.
 Essentially, we’d lose any agility that is required to play the modern game.

-Players are now given a choice of stud configurations, specially designed to perform on a number of different surfaces – from soft grass, to 3G and 4G artificial grass, indoor to AstroTurf – the surface you choose to play on will dictate the style of studs, the stud configuration and the soleplate design that will perform best.
+A lot has changed in this area over the last couple of decades.
+Players are now given a choice of stud configurations, specially designed to perform on a number of different surfaces.
+From soft ground, to 3G and 4G artificial grass through to indoor to astro turf.

 What are conical stud football boots?

-Conical studs most closely resemble the typical football studs you’d find on old school boots.
-They are usually of a conical or cone shape that can either be fixed or moulded into the actual soleplate, or like boots of old, can be detached by screwing them into the soleplate by hand.
+They use studs of a conical shape that can either be fixed or moulded onto the actual soleplate, or like boots of old, can be attached by screwing them into the soleplate by hand.

-Players tend to opt for the fixed/moulded studs these days to avoid the age-old problem of losing a handful of studs to the suction of a muddy pitch each and every time we play.
-No matter how tight we thought we’d secured them into the boot, twisting and turning through 90 minutes would always dislodge a couple of studs from the soleplate, lost forever to the pitch.
+No matter how tight we thought we’d secured them into the boot, twisting and turning through 90 minutes could always dislodge a couple of studs from the soleplate, lost forever to the pitch.

-Whereas conical studs are better for adding grip and stability on slippery surfaces, blades on football boots are more suited to harder ground by providing more points of contact between the bottom of your foot and the ground over a larger surface area resulting in better traction.
+They are suited to harder ground by providing more points of contact between the bottom of your foot and pitch over a larger surface area, resulting in better traction.